HavyuAI/HavyuAI-legal/privacy.md

 Havyu AI uses Large Language Models (LLMs) to provide coaching insights.
 To generate your personalized coaching, we transmit your logged **habit and weightlifting data** to our AI provider, Google Gemini, through our own secure server.
 * This data is used strictly to generate your in-app coaching experience.
 * We do not transmit personally identifiable information (such as your name or email address) alongside this workout data to the LLM provider.
 * You will be asked for explicit consent before any data is transmitted to our AI provider for the first time.
-You may withdraw this consent at any time in Settings, after which AI coaching features fall back to on-device computation only.
+You may withdraw this consent at any time in **Settings → AI Privacy**, after which AI coaching features fall back to on-device computation only.
+* When you log sets using voice, the text transcribed from your spoken commands is also sent to Google Gemini to interpret it into structured sets and reps, subject to the same consent.
+If you decline consent or the service is unavailable, voice input is interpreted on-device instead.
-* Google Gemini's data handling is governed by Google's own terms; we have selected processing arrangements that commit not to use submitted data to train Google's public models.
+* Google Gemini's data handling is governed by Google's own terms, under which Google acts as our data processor: it is contractually committed not to use submitted data to train Google's public models, and is required to protect your data to a standard equivalent to the protections described in this policy.

 ## 6. Account and Authentication (Optional)
 Havyu AI is fully usable without an account.
-However, you may optionally sign in using **Sign in with Apple** to enable subscription portability and (in a future version) cloud backup of your data.
+However, you may optionally sign in using **Sign in with Apple** or **Sign in with Google** to enable subscription portability and (in a future version) cloud backup of your data.

 If you choose to sign in:
 * We receive your email address.
 If you use Apple's "Hide My Email" feature, we receive a private relay address rather than your real email.
+If you sign in with Google, your sign-in is handled by Google and is subject to Google's own privacy policy.
 * This authentication data is stored by our authentication provider, **Supabase**, on infrastructure located in the EU.
 * Your user identifier is shared with our subscription processor, **RevenueCat**, so that your Pro subscription status follows you across devices.
 * We do not store any payment information.
 All payments are processed by Apple.

 You can sign out at any time from Settings, which removes your session from this device.
-You can also permanently delete your account and all associated authentication data directly in the app via **Settings → Account → Delete Account**.
+You can also permanently delete your account and all associated authentication data directly in the app via **Settings → Delete Account**.
 Alternatively, you may request deletion by contacting havyulabs@gmail.com from your registered email address.
 We process deletion requests promptly and within 30 days.

 ## 7. Workout and Habit Data Storage
 Your workout sets, habit check-ins, body weight, sleep, mood, and other personal training data are stored **locally on your device** in an SQLite database.
 This data does not leave your device except: